qarni/dotfiles/README.md

 Hi!
 So, this is my set of config files (for Vim, Tmux, Bash, and Git) for when I need to be using a new computer or when I want people to try vim because I love vim (wow, did you know?).

 Feel free to use any/all of these, or parts of them as needed.
 It might be useful to just take the parts you need, and add whatever I'm missing.
-I got a handful of stuff from when I worked at Braintree [here](https://github.com/braintreeps/vim_dotfiles) (thanks Braintree).
+I got a handful of stuff for vim/tmux from when I worked at Braintree [here](https://github.com/braintreeps/vim_dotfiles) (thanks Braintree).

 On that note, you can find more useful plugins here: [Vim Awesome](https://vimawesome.com/).

-This is what it looks like:
+This is what my vim/tmux/bash looks like:

 ![image](https://user-images.githubusercontent.com/17552078/72491326-52867680-37df-11ea-9785-be4ee13d8319.png)

 ## Features: